Ctr-cv/CS231N/README.md

 ## Setup

-Follow these steps to set up a local Python environment, make sure you have global Python 3.11 installed.
+Follow these steps to set up a local Python environment.
+Make sure you have Python >= 3.7, <= 3.11, as autoreload is deprecated in 3.12.

 ```bash
 git clone <this-repo-url>